darpan-jain/crowd-counting-using-tensorflow/README.md

 11. This model can now be deployed and used for obtaining inferences
 12. The test images were the first 10 frames of the mall dataset.

-The model can be found on this drive link: ​[Custom Model Link](https://drive.google.com/open?id=1IBgEyaASf10KUFTCbky9mtruUpyoqDWR)
+The model can be found on this drive link: ​[Custom Model](https://drive.google.com/open?id=1IBgEyaASf10KUFTCbky9mtruUpyoqDWR)

-Please download and place the model in ./data/utils folder before executing main.py.
+Please download and place the model in `./data/utils` folder before executing main.py.

-**RESULTS**
+### RESULTS
 Upon running 'main.py', the results are saved as shown below.
 (Refer ‘./results’ folder)

 ![_Figure 2.
 Results of main.py_](https://github.com/darpan-jain/crowd-counter/blob/master/results/result0003.jpg)

-**PREREQUISITES**
+### PREREQUISITES
 All the required dependencies can be install by running the command ‘pip install -r requirements.txt’